 Continue heating the sugar, while stirring frequently, until the sugar turns into caramel (a golden to amber color) (Please be careful NOT to touch the sugar or the pan as they will be very hot at this point!).

-When the color is amber, add the ½ cup of warm milk into the pan.
-PLEASE STAND BACK AS YOU ADD THE MILK AT THIS STAGE, because the pan is extremely hot and you don't want splash back.
-Stir soon after adding the milk, to dissolve the sugar.
+When the color is amber, add the ½ cup of warm cream into the pan.
+PLEASE STAND BACK AS YOU ADD THE CREAM AT THIS STAGE, because the pan is extremely hot and you don't want splash back.
+Stir soon after adding the cream, to dissolve the sugar.
 This will take a few minutes.

-When the caramel has mostly dissolved in the milk, add the rest of the milk, salt, and vanilla into the pan.
+When the caramel has mostly dissolved in the cream, add the rest of the milk, salt, and vanilla into the pan.
 Heat the milk until it’s nearly boiling, while stirring, to dissolve the rest of the sugar.
 Now you have a caramel flavored milk base for the custard.

-While the milk is heating (to dissolve all the caramel), in a separate bowl or small jug, add the eggs and cornstarch (cornflour), and whisk until you have a smooth mixture.
+While the caramel milk is heating (to dissolve all the caramel), in a separate bowl or small jug, add the eggs and cornstarch (cornflour), and whisk until you have a smooth mixture.

-Temper the egg mixture by adding a little of the warm milk in a slow and steady stream, while whisking the eggs constantly.
-After adding enough milk to warm up the mixture, pour the egg-milk mixture back into the pan with the rest of the caramel milk.
+Temper the egg mixture by adding a little of the hot caramel milk in a slow and steady stream, while whisking the eggs constantly.
+After adding enough caramel milk to warm up the mixture, pour the egg-milk mixture back into the pan with the rest of the caramel milk.

 Stir the custard until it comes to a boil (the first big bubble to breakthrough the surface from the custard).
 When the custard starts to boil, remove it from the heat.
 If there are clumps, pass the custard through a fine sieve to remove them.